Hari-Vijayaraghavan96/Coffee-Shop-Sales-Analysis/README.md

 <li><b>Top 10 Products by Sales:</b> Bar charts to highlight the top 10 products based on sales.</li>
 <li><b>Sales Analysis by Days and Hours:</b> Matrix chart to analyze sales performance across different days and hours.</li>
 <li><b>Calendar map for monthly and daywise:</b> Matrix chart used to filter analysis based on month and day.</li>
+<li><b>Tooltip in calender map and days & hours chart</b> Implemented tooltip for the calendar map and matrix chart to display detailed information when hovering over each day and hour for analysis.</li>

 ## Exploratory Data Analysis (EDA)
 <li>What are the total sales and sales trends over different time periods?</li>